luontola/tdd-mooc/data/3-challenges.md

 </div>
 </div>

-- Extract the untestable thing to a method and override it in a subclass:
+- **Extract the untestable thing to a method and override it in a subclass.** Or in a language with first-class functions, extract it to a function and pass in the untestable function as a parameter.

 <div style="columns: 2">
 <div>